Customer Service Charter

 - Referring initial inquiries through the correct channels.

 A complaint is an expression of dissatisfaction, however made, about the standard of service, action or decision by the Council or its staff, affecting an individual or group.
 You can lodge a complaint via our website, by writing to us, by telephone or in person at the Administration Office.

 How will your complaint be investigated?

-1. When we receive your complaint it will be recorded and you will receive acknowledgment from us that your complaint has been received.
+1. When we receive your complaint it will be recorded and you will receive an acknowledgment from us that your complaint has been received.

-2. When we receive your complaint we will direct your concern to the most appropriate person within the Shire of Broome who will be responsible for keeping you up to date on the progress of your complaint.
+2. When we receive your complaint we will direct your concern to the most-appropriate person within the Shire of Broome, who will be responsible for keeping you up to date on the progress of your complaint.
 Throughout the process, we may need to contact you to discuss your concerns or to ask for more information.

 3. Providing us with current contact details (such as a telephone number or email address) will ensure we provide a response as soon as possible.

 4. After investigating, we will respond and aim to resolve your complaint, giving reasons for our view.